berker-z/otto/architecture.md

 Otto syncs Gmail over IMAP into a local SQLite cache.
 Each run authorizes with OAuth2, opens one IMAP connection per folder, and uses CONDSTORE/MODSEQ to skip work when nothing changed; otherwise it fetches only new UIDs and flag updates, parses messages in parallel, and writes them in batches.

-On startup the CLI loads config and accounts from SQLite, optionally onboards a new account, runs the sync engine unless `--no-sync`, and prints a small inbox preview from the cache.
+On startup the CLI loads config and accounts from SQLite, optionally onboards a new account, and runs the sync engine unless `--no-sync`.
+When TUI mode is enabled, the interface launches immediately from the cached DB, starts a background sync (unless `--no-sync`), shows a top-bar spinner while syncing, and refreshes its message list from the updated cache once sync finishes.

 ## Components